The Nemesis of Sewer and Drain Pipes: Tree Roots

 Solving The Problem

 Cutting roots from sewers to provide temporary relief (from a few months to a few years), but the only way to prevent roots from further growing into a sewer once they have begun is pipe replacement or pipe lining.
-Removal of the tree(s) that have the damaging roots will not solve the problem.
-Roots can continue to grow long after a tree has been cut down.
+Removal of the tree(s) that have the damaging roots may not solve the problem completely unless the stump is fully removed and cannot grow anymore.
+Only after the food supply is no longer available to the tree will the roots stop growing.
+How long this takes can be dependent on the species of tree and how completely it is removed.
+If you see new sprouts on a stump, it might not be dead.

 The photo shows a 28’ 5” root removed from a 4” diameter concrete storm drain in Renton, WA.
 The pipe was 100% blocked.
 You can also see a bell and spigot joint still around the root.